 How old are you?
 I don’t mean to be rude but everywhere I look at the moment it seems to be about older people or people who will be older in the future.
-Chau Smith ran 7 marathons on 7 continents in 7 days to celebrate her 70th birthday and Vince Cable has become the leader of the Lib Dems at the age of 74 (Theresa May is aged 60 and Jeremy Corbyn is 68).
+Chau Smith ran 7 marathons on 7 continents in 7 days to celebrate her 70th birthday and Vince Cable became the leader of the Lib Dems at the age of 74 (Theresa May is 60 and Jeremy Corbyn is 68).
 Move over Millennials, the oldies seem to be winning on column inches!

-For some time now I have been pondering the concept of age, what it means to us as individuals and to society at large.
+For some time now I have been pondering the concept of age, and what it means to us as individuals and to society at large.
 The Government’s recent announcement that a rise in the State Pension age to 68 will be brought forward ignited the debate again in one of the biggest financial conundrums of our era.
 It will affect people currently between the ages of 39 and 47 (six million of them) and be phased in between 2037 and 2039, rather than the originally mooted 2044.
 “As life expectancy continues to rise and the number of people in receipt of state pension increases, we need to ensure that we have a fair and sustainable system that is reflective of modern life and protected for future generations,” said Secretary of State for Work and Pensions, David Gauke.

 This was slightly unfortunate timing for the Government as a day earlier a report by the Institute of Health Equity found that, after more than 100 years of steadily rising, the rate of increase in life expectancy had all but ground to a halt.
 Despite this, the fact remains that a potentially longer working life and a deferred retirement date are a reality that governments and individuals alike are beginning to wake up to.